 - 1. Town Office Roof: The current roof is in need of replacement, perhaps metal. - 2.
 Property Revaluation: Scheduled revaluation, used for tax rate equalization. - 3.
 Tax Map Revisions: Modify tax maps to reflect the size and shape of each parcel and accurately reflect spatial locations, so they may be used in conjunction with other GIS maps. - 6.
-Municipal Safety Building Planning: Including funding for needs assessment; property requirements, suitability, locations identification; planning; preliminary architectural and engineering models; community input. - 7.
-Municipal Safety Building: Land acquisition and construction costs for the proposed Municipal Safety Building, under study. - 9.
-Computer Server: Current equipment needs to be replaced.
+Municipal Safety Building: Including funding for needs assessment; property requirements, suitability, locations identification; planning; preliminary architectural and engineering models; community input. - 10.
+Furnace: Current equipment needs to be replaced.